 The screen here is 5.4 inches, and you’re comfortably able to reach all corners when using the phone one-handed.

 The resolution is higher than on the iPhone 11 at 1080 x 2340, and the difference is noticeable.
-That resolution works out to 476 pixels per inch, and it’s the sharpest display we’ve ever seen on an iPhone, so while the screen is smaller than the iPhone 12 Pro or Pro Max, it’s arguably better.
+That resolution works out to 476 pixels per inch, and it’s the sharpest display we’d seen on an iPhone at launch, so while the screen is smaller than the iPhone 12 Pro or Pro Max, it’s arguably better.
 The picture is crisp and clear, and the brightness is impressive too.

 The display is also HDR10-ready, meaning you’ll notice more detail in dark and light areas when watching content encoded with the technology.
 The difference is most notable when you’re watching video from sources like Netflix or iTunes, but it also means photos and other images look better.